 How to make out which treatment hair needs

-- Stretches slightly and returns to its original length without breaking, you hair is balanced.
+- Stretches and returns to its original length without breaking, your hair is balanced.

 - Experiences very little to no stretching, and simply breaks, you need to increase the moisture in your regimen.